ericallam/lambda-logs-event-source/README.md

 - The `structure-api-gateway-logs` has a subscription filter on it that triggers the `process-logs`.
 - `process-logs` parses the structured JSON logs into individual events and invokes your Processor Function with an array of events using an `"Event"` invocation type

-## Installation
+## Usage

-This app is meant to be used as part of a larger application, so the recommended way to use it is to embed it as a nested app in your serverless application.
+This app is meant to be used as part of a parent application, so the recommended way to use it is to embed it as a nested app in your serverless application.
 To do this, paste the following into your SAM template:

 ```yaml
 LogSource: